 13 How can the contributions from the various propagation effects be apportioned to performance and availability?

-14 What are the relevant short-term propagation considerations for bringing a system into service?

-15 How to simulate realistic time-series data for system testing taking into account all types of propagation effects?
+14 How to simulate realistic time-series data for system testing taking into account all types of propagation effects?

 further decides

 1 that the available information should be prepared as new Recommendations, or as revisions to existing Recommendations;